Create a Website Account - Manage notification subscriptions, save form progress and more.

 Email Homestead Exemption

 The Nebraska Department of Property Assessment (State) notifies the Sarpy Assessor’s office around the end of October on the status of any applicant’s Homestead Exemption.
-The State will mail letters to only the applicants who are approved for 10 to 90% or applicants who are disapproved based on income only.
+The State will mail letters to all applicants who are approved or those who are disapproved.